nepalikingpin/nepalikingpin/README.md

 <br />
 <br />

-Hi, I'm Manish Bhattarai, a motivated sciencestudent who is alwaysready to face and solveproblems as fast as possible.
-An enthusiastprogrammer who likes tosolve real-life problemsthrough the help of Computer Programming
+Hi, I'm Manish Bhattarai, a motivated science student who is always ready to face and solve problems as fast as possible.
+An enthusiast programmer who likes to solve real-life problems through the help of Computer Programming Language.
-Language.

 - :100: Take a look at my portfolio site: https://maneesh.com.np